cristopher-d-delgado/image_classification_pneumonia/README.md

 # Pneumonia Image Classification

 ## Buisness Understanding
 Biomedical Imaging is important for clinical diagnostics to classify conditions a patient might have.
-In order to make these decisions domain knowldege is needed.
-The saying that a picture can describe a thousand words is true when doctors make there assessments but, it is limted only by the doctors perception of the biomedical images to classify conditions based on biomedical imaging.
+In order to make these decisions domain knowledge is needed.
+The saying that a picture can describe a thousand words is true when doctors make there assessments but, it is limited only by the doctors perception of the biomedical images to classify conditions based on biomedical imaging.
 Creating deep learning models that can classify conditions can be useful in clinical practice to remove such high dependencies on a doctors domain knowledge.
-We have to acceptnNot all medical conditions are easy to classify based on medical imaging.
+We have to accept not all medical conditions are easy to classify based on medical imaging.
 Interpretation of an image is only limited to what someone knows and sees.
 Creating deep learning models that can classify conditions is crucial because deep learning models can learn what we humans can not visually see in biomedical imaging.
 Implementing such models in biomedical devices in the future can change the landscape of point of care diagnostics and clinical diagnostics.

 ### Stakeholder
 Image Classification is a powerful tool because we can implement models for biomedical purposes into biomedical diagnostic devices.
 These devices depending on the purpose can be point of care or meant for a clinical setting.
-[Tempus](https://imagen.ai/technology/) is a company that focuses on implenting machine learning methods into medical devices by analyzing clinical, genomic, and molecular data.
+[Tempus](https://www.tempus.com/) is a company that focuses on implementing machine learning methods into medical devices by analyzing clinical, genomic, and molecular data.
 [Tempus Radiology](https://www.tempus.com/radiology/) is the specific department of interest for this project.
-Tempus does currently has an AI solution called 'Pixel for Radiology' which is a tool radiologist can use for diagnoising lung related diseases and conduitions by analyzing lung nodules.
-The software was approved by the FDA as a screentool as a Computer Aided System that can provide diagnostic information but the software was designed to specifically monitor lung cancer as discuessed in there [journal article](https://link.springer.com/article/10.1007/s11604-020-01009-0).
+Tempus does currently has an AI solution called 'Pixel for Radiology' which is a tool radiologist can use for diagnosing lung related diseases and conditions by analyzing lung nodules.
+The software was approved by the FDA as a screen tool identifying as a Computer Aided System that can provide diagnostic information but, the software was designed to specifically monitor lung cancer as discussed in there [journal article](https://link.springer.com/article/10.1007/s11604-020-01009-0).
 With that being said, Tempus Radiology wants to look into more than cancer related deep learning tasks using CT-scans in the future.
 They have the foundation but would like to expand on the applications of there Pixel-Lung AI software to now classify and view developing conditions just like there current framework but with other Lung diseases and conditions.

 ## Data Understanding
 The X-ray images images used in this git repo are of pediatric patients.
-The classification is a binary case on whether a pateint has Pneumonia.
+The classification is a binary case on whether a patient has Pneumonia.
 The dataset comes from Kermany et al. on [Mendley](https://data.mendeley.com/datasets/rscbjbr9sj/3).
-The dataset on Kaggle is from the original source using Version 2 that was published on January 01, 2018.
+The dataset on [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) is from the original source using Version 2 that was published on January 01, 2018.
 This dataset has gone through the trouble of image cleaning which is just getting rid of bad quality images.
 The training data consists of about 4000 images classified as Pneumonia and about 1500 images of Normal images (No Pneumonia).
 The testing data consists of about 400 Pneumonia images and about 250 Normal images.
-Unfortunatly the nature of this dataset originally contains 16 validation images.
+Unfortunately the nature of this dataset originally contains 16 validation images.
 This is a small amount of images to truly monitor the validation loss.
-Instead a custom validation folder was made by incorportaing the 16 images in the val folder back into the train folder and randomly selecting 20% of the train set of each category.
+Instead a custom validation folder was made by incorporating the 16 images in the val folder back into the train folder and randomly selecting 20% of the train set of each category.
 In this repository the custom data distribution was utilized.

 ### Original Data Distrubution
 ![class_distribution](images/original_data_dist.png)